1 Bedroom Home in Bloomington - $77,500

 Check out this affordable move-in ready ranch.
 This home features 1 Bedroom, 1 full bathroom and a huge 7x11 walk-in closet.
 You will love the space this backyard offers.
 Sitting on a large lot with a huge fenced in yard, patio, 1 car detached garage and an enclosed front porch.
 Living room, dining room, and kitchen all flow nicely together.
 Unfinished basement with laundry and ample storage space.
 Updates include: Roof 2018, Kitchen Cabinets, Counters, Appliances in 2016, Windows, Siding, Plumbing and Electrical in 2015.
 Furnace 2014.
 Must check this out!
+Available for rental $850/month.

 1 Bedroom Home in Bloomington - $77,500